-The researcher formulated hypothesis to guide the study
+The following null hypotheses were formulated to guide the study;

-1. There is no significant difference in the mean responses of principals and vice principals on the influence of classroom facilities management on students 'academic achievement in Public Secondary schools in Rivers State.
+- 1. H01: There is no significant difference in the mean response of Principals and vice principals on the influence of instructional facilities management on students' academic achievement in public senior secondary schools in Rivers State. - 2.
+H02: There is no significant difference in the mean response of Principals and vice principals on the influence of recreational facilities management on students' academic achievement in public senior secondary schools in Rivers State.